joutvhu/expansy/README.md

 The `render` method is used to generate the result of the expression.
 The `render` method will receive a `Node`.

 The `Node` is the result of the expression string after being analysed, you can use it to get parts of expression.
+The `Node` represents only part of an expression, not the entire input expression.

 Use the `name(String name)` function to name parts of an expression and then get it in `render` method.